Pubs and beer

 Bear on the lash

 As you will have guessed the bear likes a few.
-Here are a few pictures of Ted on the hoy during last year (2018).
+Here are a few pictures of Ted on the hoy during last couple of years.

 And there is plenty more evidence from previous years of the bear’s dissolute lifestyle.